 3 – You’re not performing to your true potential

 When starting a new role, you often don’t get much of a say in what you do, therefore you understand if every task isn’t a challenge.
 However, once you’ve proven your worth, you should have the opportunity to shine.
 This is when you start showing people what you can do and how good you are.
 Not maximising your full potential is both limiting to your company and your career, look for jobs that enable you to excel and develop.

 4 – Your job doesn’t fit your personal goals

 I would strongly recommend you refer to your list for this one.
-Going to work to pay bills and keep your employer happy is good but what’s more important is getting what you want out of your job… Do you feel the role makes you a better person?
+Going to work to pay bills and keep your employer happy is good but what’s more important is getting what you want out of your job.
+Do you feel the role makes you a better person?
 What are you learning?
 How important are the skills you’re learning?
 Do you travel too much?
-How is your work life balance?
-These questions all need answered before you decide to look elsewhere.
+How is your work-life balance?
+These questions all need to be answered before you decide to look elsewhere.

 6 – You can’t imagine a future in your company